-Laura is a member of the Independent Monitoring Team of the Chicago Police Department.
+Laura is one of nine experts across the country that the U.S. Department of Justice asked to conduct a critical incident review of the school shooting in Uvalde, Texas.
+She is also a member of the Independent Monitoring Team of the Chicago Police Department.
 She works with the Monitor’s Community Engagement Team to ensure community members have a voice in reforming their police department.
 Laura shares best practices in her field as an instructor with the Police Executive Research Forum’s Senior Management Institute of Police, SMIP.
 She also serves as a subject matter expert for the U. S. Department of Justice, CNA’s Institute for Public Research, Major Cities Chiefs Association, the National Training and Technical Assistance Center, and the International Association of Chiefs of Police.
 Through these organizations, she develops strategic communications plans and conducts executive-level training, working with law enforcement agencies around the country, installing best practices in crisis communication, media relations, social media, and community outreach.
 After assessing an agency’s current program, Laura designs and helps implement progressive solutions that ultimately grow the agency’s relationships with the media and the community it serves.

 During her tenure with the Tampa Police Department, Laura led the multi-agency Joint Information Center for the 2012 Republican National Convention, comprised of more than a hundred Public Information Officers.
 The Center used social media to improve the perception of law enforcement during the convention, which historically generates negative publicity for agencies.
 The photographs posted on social media helped set the tone of local and national stories about the event.
 Four years earlier, Laura led the Joint Information Center for Super Bowl XLIII.
 Her six-month media campaign created positive publicity for local, state, and federal law enforcement agencies.